Jorixon/JASM/README.md

 - I made everything in dark mode theme, so light mode does not look good.
 - App settings are stored here ```C:\Users\<username>\AppData\Local\JASM\ApplicationData```
 - Mod specific settings are stored within the mod folder themselves and are prefixed with ```.JASM_```.
 When exporting mods, these files can be ignored.

-### Contributing
-If you want to contribute to this project, feel free to do so.
-I am not a professional developer when it comes to WinUI and I am still actively learning.
-Contributing [CONTRIBUTING.md](https://github.com/Jorixon/JASM/blob/main/CONTRIBUTING.md)

-The code has progressively gotten more spaghettified over time ;_;

-**So be aware that the code is not super clean...**

 ### Building from source